singingwolfboy/netlify-home/_posts/2016-01-15-free-ssl-on-custom-domains.md

 author: Matt Biilmann
 image: null
 short_title: Announcing Free SSL
-description: From today HTTPS is a free one-click setup on all our plans
+description: "A World's First.
+Free SSL with Let's Encrypt.
+From today HTTPS is a free one-click setup on all our plans"
 thumbnail: /uploads/padlock.png
 cmsUserSlug: ""
 date: 2016-01-15T00:00:00.000Z